Tommy’s Piano Corner is all about how we can get the best from this wonderful hobby of playing the piano.

 Cutting a long story short, back in August of 2015, I finally decided that enough was enough and I was going to do some real work.
 I wanted to see to what extent I could recover my old piano playing skills and hopefully progress beyond my old level.

-However, I had a sneaking suspicion that just doing ‘more work’ wasn’t the right answer.
+Rather, I had a sneaking suspicion that just doing ‘more work’ wasn’t the right answer.
 All those years ago, I definitely put in the work (up to 4 hours a day), but still hit a ceiling.
-This sent me down the path of realising that the work I was doing all those years ago wasn’t the right work.
+This sent me down the path of wondering whether the work I was doing all those years ago wasn’t the right work.
 This led me to start really researching the topic of how to practice.

-Naturally I came across the traditional advice just ‘slow it right down’ and ‘practice hands separately’.
+Naturally I came across the traditional advice just ‘slow it right down’, ‘practice hands separately’ and work in ‘sections’.

-Secondly, I did experiment with ‘hands separately’ and found that in pretty much all cases this was extremely easy to do, but combining the hands was where things fell apart!
+Secondly, I found that practising ‘hands separately’ in most cases this was extremely easy to do, but combining the hands was where things fell apart!

-This prompted me to dig deeper and I had many ‘eureka moments’.
+This prompted me to dig deeper and I had many ‘eureka moments’ that I have shared over the years.
+This article for example talks about how we can supplement slow practice.

 Why this website?